m4skari/linear-algebra-project-NLP-/README.md

 3.Bag of Words Matrix: Run bag_of_words.py to generate the word frequencies matrix.
 4.Dimensionality Reduction: Run svd.py to perform SVD and analyze reconstruction errors.
 5.Similarity Analysis: Run similarity.py to compute similarities between word vectors.

+## Result
+The project outputs cleaned data, visualizations of word frequencies, Bag of Words matrices, dimensionality-reduced representations, and similarity metrics for word analysis.